alpha-bytes/zs50-content/lectures/week3.md

 ### Memory in Salesforce

-When writing Apex, we don't need to worry about low-level memory interactions like we do in `C` via `malloc()` (reserve memory) or `free()` (give memory back) functions.
+When writing Apex, we don't need to worry about low-level memory interactions like we do in `C` via `malloc()` (reserve memory) or `free()` (give memory back).
 We are bound, however, by the same maxim: the computing resources available to us are finite.

 CS50's discussion covered the concepts of memory `stack` and `heap` and - no surprise - those are at play in the Salesforce runtime as well.
-In fact, although we have much more limited access to the actual memory running our Salesforce code, there are a couple places where we can see the artifacts of their presence at play.
+In fact, although we have much more limited access to the actual memory running our Salesforce code, there are places where we can see the artifacts of their presence at play.

 #### The `Stack` in Apex